 Green buildings, or those that are environmentally friendly, are increasing in popularity.
-New York City Mayor’s Office of Sustainability is helping carry out initiatives laid out in One City: Built to Last that are designed to reduce buildings-based emissions by 30% by 2025 compared to 2005 levels.
+New York City Mayor’s Office of Sustainability is helping carry out initiatives laid out in One City: Built to Last that is designed to reduce buildings-based emissions by 30% by 2025 compared to 2005 levels.

 While your building may be going green, you may choose to make your apartment green.
 There is a cost associated with that, although there are potential savings down the road from lower utility bills.
 We provide guidance on the price of going green.